 Professional Certification in Human Resources

-What follows are examples of professional certifications available through some of the most respected organizations:
+Professional certification is a widely pursued credential in the human resources field.
+The following are examples of professional certifications available through some of the most respected organizations:

 - SHRM-CP (certified professional)